saltnpixels/ignition/README.md

 ## The Starter Theme that Could

-Ignition is an amazing WordPress starter theme that aims to make your life easier.
-The website documentation is a bit behind!
-Please use the info below for 4.0:
+Ignition is an amazing WordPress starter theme that aims to make your life easier and your development faster!

+Note: The site below has a splash page that is a bit old and mentions one day incorporating Gutenberg...
+We are long past that!
+Luckily the documentation has been updated.
+Please stand by while we find time to update the splash page.

 ### https://ignition.press

 ## Ignition 4.0
 Ignition 4.0 is out as of Jun 16, 2020
-The documentation on the site listed above, is a bit behind and needs time to be updated.
-However the info below should get you started!

 ## Features
 Ignition has a lot of features while remaining lightweight and bare bones.